petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

 In this module, you will learn:

 * The specific users and permissions requirements Clarity has
+* How to do some initial set up for Clarity's team members
 * How to use Liferay’s user management tools and manage permissions
 * How to model B2B relationships with Liferay accounts